South Florida continues to combat increase in water main breaks

 But should officials have seen some of these problems coming?

-"The reality is it's been pushing the can down the road," said neighbor and activist Stan Eichelbaum, "It's avoiding it."
+"It's been pushing the can down the road," neighbor and activist Stan Eichelbaum said.

-According to the city, they had 38 water main breaks through mid-October and 8 sewage spills.
-But numbers from the state's Department of Environmental Protection revealed more than triple that amount: 25 sewage spills through October.
+According to the city, it had 38 water main breaks through mid-October and 8 sewage spills.
+But numbers from the Florida Department of Environmental Protection revealed more than triple that amount: 25 sewage spills through October.

 The DEP has fined the city tens of thousands of dollars for unauthorized sewage spills with more on the way for this year.
 July’s water main break was even more complicated as city officials rushed to try to find valves to re-route water flow around the break.
 Dated maps had inaccurate information, and worse, when they did find the valves, they didn’t work because no one had maintained them in years.